 Labour councillors and the people who elect us recognise the right of every individual - and every family - to a decent home.
 We know from our communities the harm that is caused by poor quality accommodation, overcrowding, and the threat of eviction or repossession.
 We believe that ordinary working people shouldn't have to move from the areas where they were born and grew up because of a shortage of homes.
 We understand the links between poor housing, ill-health and low educational attainment: if a family household is overcrowded, parents come under greater pressure, illness in the children is more likely, and the children will not have the space to concentrate on their homework.
 Tackling this is a key mission for every Labour councillor.

-Recent research by Shelter indicates that there is a backlog of 500,000 units of social housing needed for those who are overcrowded, homeless, or in temporary or unsuitable accommodation; the charity stated that Gordon Brown's target of 240,000 homes a year was 'roughly equal' to the number needed, although it argued for a higher proportion of new homes to be 'affordable housing'.
+Recent research by Shelter indicates that there is a backlog defining images of the Conservative years was the legion of 500,000 units of social housing needed for those who of cardboard-box dwellers, and families forced to endure are overcrowded, homeless, or in temporary or unsuitable months in poor-quality 'bed and breakfast' accommodation. accommodation; the charity stated that Gordon Brown's Recent Conservative publications on Housing and Planning have made it clear that there has been no change in Tory target of 240,000 homes a year was 'roughly equal' to the number needed, although it argued for a higher proportion attitudes: the Conservatives remain on the side of those of new homes to be 'affordable housing'. who oppose the building of new homes and landlords who don't meet their obligations to their tenants, and the Tories The contrast between Labour in government, both locally continue to stigmatise social housing tenants.